Oscar Micheaux: Films

 Micheaux's first novel The Conquest was adapted to film and re-titled The Homesteader.
-This film, which met with critical and commercial success, was released in 1919.
+This film, released in 1919, met with critical and commercial success.
 It revolves around a man named Jean Baptiste, called the Homesteader, who falls in love with many white women but resists marrying one out of his loyalty to his race.
 Baptiste sacrifices love to be a key symbol for his fellow African Americans.
 He looks for love among his own people and marries an African-American woman.
-Relations between them deteriorate.
+Relations between the couple deteriorate.
 Eventually, Baptiste is not allowed to see his wife.
 She kills her father for keeping them apart and commits suicide.
 Baptiste is accused of the crime, but is ultimately cleared.
 An old love helps him through his troubles.
-After he learns that she is a mulatto and thus part African, they marry.
+After he learns that she is a mulatto and thus part-African, they marry.
 This film deals extensively with race relationships.

 Micheaux's second silent film was Within Our Gates, produced in 1920.
 Although sometimes considered his response to the film The Birth of a Nation, Micheaux said that he created it independently as a response to the widespread social instability following World War I. Within Our Gates revolved around the main character, Sylvia Landry, a mixed-race school teacher played by actress Evelyn Preer.
 In a flashback, Sylvia is shown growing up as the adopted daughter of a sharecropper.
 When her father confronts their white landlord over money, a fight ensues.
 The landlord is shot by another white man, but Sylvia's adoptive father is accused and lynched with her adoptive mother.